Accelerating two-dimensional tensor network optimization by preconditioning: Numerical results

 The L-BFGS algorithm (without preconditioner) is also able to correct the unfavorable convergence behavior of gradient descent, but still exhibits a number of plateaus where the optimization process is only lowering the energy very slowly.
 Indeed, the vanilla L-BFGS process is still significantly outperformed by combining L-BFGS with preconditioning.

 Although \cref{fig:different_methods_compare_iters} shows that the full-metric and local-metric preconditioners achieve similar performance in terms of iteration steps, the computation time per iteration is of course increased, in particular for the full metric.
 In \cref{fig:three_methods_compare_time}, we plot the energy along the optimization process as a function of total run time~\footnote{The additional overhead of the L-BFGS algorithm as compared to gradient descent is always negligible in this context, so that using the L-BFGS method (or potentially other quasi-Newton algorithms) is always advantageous, and we do henceforth not include gradient descent results.}.
-While computing the full-metric preconditioner requires a significant additional cost that annihilates its advantage in reduced number of iterations, the local-metric preconditioner introduces only a small overhead that can largely be neglected, and results in the fastests convergence overall.
+While computing the full-metric preconditioner requires a significant additional cost~\footnote{In the linear problem arising from solving the preconditioned gradient with a full-metric preconditioner, each linear map iteration $(g \mapsto Pg)$ costs roughly the same as a gradient evaluation.
+This is much more expensive than the corresponding linear map iteration for a local-metric preconditioner, which only involves contractions with local environments.} that annihilates its advantage in reduced number of iterations, the local-metric preconditioner introduces only a small overhead that can largely be neglected, and results in the fastest convergence overall.

 In fact, the effectiveness of the preconditioning becomes even more pronounced for higher values of the PEPS bond dimension $D$ (and thus the number of variational parameters).
 In \cref{tab:heisenberg}, we compare the number of optimization steps and the total computational time required to reach the reference energy $E_{\mathrm{ref}}$ using the local-metric preconditioned L-BFGS algorithm and the standard L-BFGS algorithm.
 Furthermore, in \cref{fig:NP_D5}, we compare the performance of the two optimization schemes for the $D=5$ iPEPS simulation with different initializations of the iPEPS.
 These results demonstrate that the local-metric preconditioned optimization consistently outperforms the non-preconditioned optimization across all tested bond dimensions.
 Overall, the local-metric preconditioner proves to be a practical and effective choice for iPEPS optimization, offering an excellent balance between computational cost and convergence speed.